 MazeMouse, and a file called

 4: Submitting your answersFor every assignment, when you have finished your program or programs, you should submit them using the online submission system.
 In your web browser, go to the top of the Lab Exercise 0 page, and click on the "Submit" link.
-It should look something like this: The submission page will let you upload your files to the submission system, where the tutors and markers can access them.
+It should look something like this: Note, if you are enrolled in COMP112, don't worry.
+You should still be using the COMP102 submission pages.
+The submission page will let you upload your files to the submission system, where the tutors and markers can access them.
 You may re-submit the same file as often as you like, but the submission system will only remember the latest version of each file.
-Use the "+Add files..." button, then navigate to and select the
+Use the "+Upload files..." button, then navigate to and select the

 NameTagPrinter.javafile, (which you downloaded in the previous section).
-Once you have added the
+Once you have uploaded the

 NameTagPrinter.javafile, it should look like this: Note